ps2map/ps2map-api/tools/README.md

 - **raw**: Only extract the map tiles, leaving them as 256 px tiles in DDS format.
 - **convert**: Extract the map tiles and export them as 256 px tiles in PNG format.
-- ~~**repo**: Export the map tiles and save them as 1024 px JPEG images using the repository's naming scheme.~~ This project will move to the in-game coordinate system soon.
-As a result, this mode is deprecated and will be replaced soon.
+- **convert_web**: Export the map tiles and save them as 256 px JPEG images with lowercase filenames.
+This format is primarily intended to be consumed by the [PS2 Map Viewer](https://github.com/leonhard-s/ps2-map-viewer/) repo and may be subject to change.
 - **merge**: Merge the map tiles into a single large PNG image.

 For detailed information on the command line switches available, please refer to the script's help (invoked via the `--help` switch).